-Unlike the probabilities (\ref{prob}), spectral density (\ref{spectra2}) depends not only on decay rates $\Gamma_1, \Gamma_2$, but also on resonant frequencies of 3LE.
-It is typical to describe energy-level spacing of a transmon via an anharmonicity parameter \citep{Koch07}:
+Unlike the probabilities (\ref{prob}), the spectral density (\ref{spectra2}) depends not only on the decay rates $\Gamma_1, \Gamma_2$, but also on the resonant frequencies of the 3LE.
+It is typical to describe the energy-level spacing of a transmon via an anharmonicity parameter \cite{Koch07}:

-where $E_J$ is a Josephson energy, and $E_C$ is a charging energy - common characteristics of superconducting quantum circuits \cite{Blais21}.
-Subscript $r$ stands for 'relative', thus expression (\ref{anh}) is dimensionless and shows relation of energies between states $\left| f \right\rangle, \; \left| e \right\rangle$ and energies between levels $\left| e \right\rangle, \; \left| g \right\rangle$.
-In literature it is also common to use a non-relative anharmonicity $\alpha = ( \Delta_\Omega - \Omega_1 ) = \alpha_r \Omega_1$, that is measured in hertz, but here we choose to use only relative parameter to avoid confusion with probability amplitude $\alpha(t)$.
-Typical experimental values of $\alpha$ usually falls within the range 100-300 MHz \cite{Krantz19}, or in relative units from $-2 \%$ up to $-6 \%$.
-Note that anharmonicity for superconducting qubits are always negative, due to smaller spacing between upper levels.
+where $E_J$ is the Josephson energy, and $E_C$ is the charging energy~--- common characteristics of superconducting quantum circuits \cite{Blais21}.
+The subscript $r$ stands for 'relative', thus expression (\ref{anh}) is dimensionless and shows the relation of energies between states $\left| f \right\rangle, \; \left| e \right\rangle$ and the energies between levels $\left| e \right\rangle, \; \left| g \right\rangle$.
+In literature it is also common to use a non-relative anharmonicity $\alpha = ( \Delta_\Omega - \Omega_1 ) = \alpha_r \Omega_1$, which is measured in hertz, but here we choose to use only the relative parameter to avoid confusion with the probability amplitude $\alpha(t)$.
+Typical experimental values of $\alpha$ usually fall within the range 100-300 MHz \cite{Krantz19}, or in relative units from $-2 \%$ up to $-6 \%$.
+Note that the anharmonicity for superconducting qubits is always negative, due to the smaller spacing between the upper levels.

-From Fig. \ref{fig3} we see that spectral density of spontaneous emission have two distinct peaks, which are a result of non-distinguishability of photons.
-Each peak corresponds to one resonant photon with frequency $\omega = \Omega_1$ and second photon with smaller frequency $\omega = (1+\alpha_r)\Omega_1$ (remember that $\alpha_r$ is negative).
-But because both photons are indistinguishable, we can't exactly say which photon is 'first', and which is 'second', thus two peaks appear.
-For bigger anharmonicity, two peaks are further apart, because of change of transition frequencies in 3LE.
-If we implement weak-coupling, $\Gamma/\Omega_1 = 0.001$ (in practical circuits its usually $\Gamma < 5$ MHz), both peaks are tighten into almost point-like shapes (see Fig. \ref{fig3}e).
-That means that we have two photons with distinct frequencies, correspondent to atom-transitions, $\Omega_1$ and $(1+\alpha_r)\Omega_1$.
-This behavior is in good agreement with experimental work by Gasparinetti et al \cite{Gasparinetti17}.
+From figure \ref{fig3}(a)-(b) we see that the spectral density of spontaneous emission has two distinct peaks, which are a result of the non-distinguishability of photons.
+Each peak corresponds to one resonant photon with frequency $\omega = \Omega_1$ and a second photon with a smaller frequency $\omega = (1+\alpha_r)\Omega_1$ (remember that $\alpha_r$ is negative).
+But because both photons are indistinguishable, we can't exactly say which photon is 'first' and which is 'second'; thus two peaks appear.
+For bigger anharmonicity, the two peaks are further apart because of the change of transition frequencies in the 3LE.
+If we implement weak coupling, $\Gamma/\Omega_1 = 0.001$ (in practical circuits it is usually $\Gamma < 5$ MHz), both peaks tighten into almost point-like shapes (see figure \ref{fig3}(a)).
+That means that we have two photons with distinct frequencies, corresponding to atom-transitions, $\Omega_1$ and $(1+\alpha_r)\Omega_1$.
+This behavior is in good agreement with the experimental work by Gasparinetti et al. \cite{Gasparinetti17}.